IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I like mathematics because it is not human and has nothing particular to do with this planet or with the whole accidental universe – because, like Spinoza's God, it won't love us in return.”

 >“One of the painful things about our time is that those who feel certainty are stupid, and those with any imagination and understanding are filled with doubt and indecision.”

+>“Among present-day religions Buddhism is the best.
+The doctrines of Buddhism are profound; they are almost reasonable, and historically they have been the least harmful and the least cruel.
+But I cannot say that Buddhism is positively good, nor would I wish to have it spread all over the world and believed by everyone.
+This is because Buddhism only focuses on the question of what Man is, not on what the universe is like.
+Buddhism does not really pursue the truth; it appeals to sentiment and, ultimately, tries to persuade people to believe in doctrines which are based on subjective assumptions not objective evidence.”

 >“Love is wise, hatred is foolish.”